 - Chemical resistant gloves

-- Latex paint color of choice ( see this post if you need help choosing the right paint type)
+- Latex paint color of choice ( need help choosing the right paint type)

 - Paint Brush (for first coat of paint and detail areas)